Special Offer

 Use the job description as a roadmap for creating questions.

 For example, if you've determined that customer service skills are essential, you'll want to create questions related directly to that.
 How do they define customer service?
 What is the best customer service experience they've ever had?
-Review all your essentials in the description and build questions directly related to them.
+Review all your essentials in the description and build questions directly related to these.

 2.2